What Is Work-Life Balance?

 Work-Life Balance for Small Business Owners

 The positive aspects of work are one of the great things about running your own small business; you get to do these things, sometimes daily.
 Therefore, you may be particularly prone to spending too much time on the work side of the teeter-totter and letting your work life interfere with your family/personal life to the detriment of your relationships.

 You need to guard against this by making sure that you are giving your family and friends the time and attention they need and by looking after yourself.
 If spending too much time working or letting work interfere with your personal life is or has been a problem, make some resolutions to improve your work-life balance.

 It may even be time for you to Downsize Your Business.

 Many people find that making an effort to incorporate some time management into their lives makes a considerable improvement in their work-life balance.

 Delegating or Outsourcing at Home or Work Frees Up Time

 Many small business owners, particularly that have started their businesses from scratch, have a great deal of difficulty delegating even minor tasks to employees.
-Fear of loss of control or spending money are the usual reasons.
+Fear of loss of control or spending money is one of the usual reasons.

 If finances are not an issue and you have employees, sit down and make a list of minor tasks that you can delegate (if you don't have employees consider hiring on a contract or permanent basis).
 Examples of tasks to delegate include: